Founded Semantics and Constraint Semantics of Logic Rules

 {

 \begin{myproof}{ of Theorem \ref{thm:self-false-SMS}} Proof that $\stable(\pgm) \subseteq \constraintcl(\pgm)$.
-Let $M \in \stable(\pgm)$.
-We need to show $M \in \constraintcl(\pgm)$, i.e., (1) $\foundedcl(\pgm) \subseteq M$, (2) $M$ is a model of $\cmpl(\pgm)$, and (3) $\neg \cdot \selffalse_\pgm(M) \subseteq M$.
 The proof uses Theorem \ref{thm:comparison-stable}, which has the additional hypothesis that all predicates have default declarations as \cert or \uncert.
 Theorem \ref{thm:comparison-stable} is applicable here nevertheless, because that additional hypothesis is unnecessary in the context of the other hypotheses of this theorem.
 To see this, note that non-default declarations of predicates as \cert or \uncert can differ from the default declarations only by unnecessarily declaring some predicates \uncert.
-By hypothesis, those predicates must also be declared complete and closed.
+By hypothesis, those predicates are also declared complete and closed.
 By applying Theorem \ref{thm:uncertain-certain} to each SCC containing those predicates, we conclude that these non-default declarations do not change the founded and constraint semantics.
+Therefore, we can assume in the remainder of the proof that predicates have their default declarations as certain or uncertain.